 For the past couple of months, the narrative describing the outlook for interest rates has centered around economic growth and the Federal Reserve's reaction to that growth.
 Now inflation has added a new and potentially ugly twist to that narrative.

+Anticipated growth drives a turn in interest rates Since the end of April, some interest rates have been rising on signs of economic growth.
+Most notably, job creation has picked up steam -- the first half of 2013 was the best calendar half for job growth since 2005.
 Accelerating growth generally can make interest rates rise, and this is especially true now because the Federal Reserve has held interest rates down to stimulate growth.
 As that growth finally comes through, it is anticipated that the Fed will start to ease its stimulus.
 While Fed Chairman Ben Bernanke has recently sought to soothe nervous investors by reassuring them that the Fed won't ease short-term rates until growth is more firmly established, longer-term rates will rise naturally as the Fed eases its asset buying programs.